greebt01/javascript-modern-js-for-react-devs/assignments.md

 ```

 ## Ex.
 9
-Write a function named: `countLetters` that counts the number of letters for an array of words:
+Write an arrow function named: `countLetters` that counts the number of letters for an array of words:

 Usage:
 ```